lorena-moriggi/lorena-moriggi/README.md

 </table>

 ### I'm Lorena, a Junior Developer from Brazil who loves technology and learn new things. 🚀
-### I am currently available and actively searching for job opportunities!
+### I'm currently available and actively searching for job opportunities!

 ### 💬 About me

-- 📚 I study at UFPR, Electrical Engineering with an emphasis on embedded systems
+- 📚 I study at UFPR, Electrical Engineering with an emphasis on Embedded Systems.
 - 🌱 I explore new areas of interest such as Machine Learning, Artificial Intelligence, and Business Intelligence.
-- 💡 I strongly believe that coding has the power to solve problems and help people change the world for the
+- 💡 I strongly believe that coding has the power to solve problems and help people change the world for the better.

 ### My work
 - 💻 I have experience in Node.js, React, JavaScript, C++, and a bit of Python (but always looking to learning more).